prateek9644/SimpleLottery/README.md

 - Fixed entry fee for all and each participants
 - Manager-only function to pick a winner
 - Random winner selection based on blockchain variables (note: not secure for production)
-- Automatic payout of the contract balance to the winner
+- Automatic payout of the contract balance to the winner and
 - Lottery history tracking by lottery ID

 ## Future Scope